 Depending on your stage of adrenal fatigue (early or advanced), you can experience a collection of symptoms of varying intensity, including (but not limited to) high blood pressure, cravings for sugar or caffeine, electrolyte imbalance, light-headedness, fuzzy thinking, chronic fatigue, low blood pressure, lethargy, feeling overwhelmed, mild depression, difficulty getting out of bed in the morning, lethargy, strong cravings for salt and multiple chemical sensitivities.

 In retrospect, I realize that I have had varying degrees of adrenal fatigue over the last five years.
 The transition to adrenal exhaustion began in early 2012—a year already fraught with professional and personal changes—when I came down with four consecutive upper respiratory infections over five months—each lingering longer than the last.
 Ultimately, this led to imbalances in mood and gut flora, mineral depletion, digestive distress and hormonal imbalance.
 At the end of last year, I was prescribed two separate courses of antibiotics, taken a month apart, further undermining my gut health and, consequently, my immune system.
 In my case, chronically elevated levels of cortisol resulted in my experiencing recurrent bouts of bronchitis, asthma, sinusitis or other respiratory infections.
-Chronic infections are one of the most commonly overlooked sources of stress and resistant adrenal fatigue, according to Dr. James Wilson, author of Adrenal Fatigue, The 21st Century Stress Syndrome.
+From an integrative health and functional medicine perspective, chronic infections are one of the most commonly overlooked sources of stress and resistant adrenal fatigue.

 There is, however, a gift in every health challenge.
 My body gave me no choice but to slow the pace of my life from a sprint to a crawl—no easy task for an obsessive-compulsive Type A perfectionist (and workaholic).
 It’s especially challenging in New York City, where taking yourself out of the fast lane can feel like career suicide.
 The upside?
 I’ve learned life lessons that I would not have otherwise.
 Like, making peace with being less than “perfect”.
 Saying “no” becomes easier when you have little energy, as does focusing on what—and who—really matters.
 Most importantly, I’ve learned that recovering from adrenal fatigue is a holistic process: it takes more than an Rx for thyroid hormone or adrenal support to “snap out” of a depleted state.